-POL 302 - FROM OPPRESSION TO JUSTICE: CONTEMPORARY POLITICAL THEORY

-This course is an examination of leading works in political theory of the late 19th and the 20th centuries.
-Central themes cover attacks on the reaffirmation of liberal democratic thought, problems or order and violence, social and political revolutions and democratic processes.
+POL 302 - FROM OPPRESSION TO JUSTICE: CONTEMPORARY POLITICAL THEORY or order and violence, social and political revolutions and democratic processes.
 Readings are drawn from original works in political theory by Arendt, Dewey, Hayek, Lenin, Marx and Sorel.
 3 credit hours.
 Pre-requisites: A lower-level Political Science course.